1. | List Post

 Step by step is always effective for providing your readers with the “how to’s” from a subject matter expert.
 The key to a successful process post is to provide specifics and instructions.

 Formatting your content with subheads or lists to break up the steps in easy to consume bites will help readers understand and absorb the content more easily.
 It’s also a good idea to include detailed photos or graphics that visualize the “how-to” steps.
 These supporting components can also improve your SEO and the chances of your post getting found and passed along by others.

 This example demonstrates a process post structure: Set up Google+ authorship to make your content authoritative

 Providing a reward in your post for taking action is always appealing.
 Consider what your readers will find valuable and make it the focus if someone submits, responds or shares your content.
 Contests, surveys, and polls are good examples that engage readers and drive action.

 It’s a good idea to make your reward relevant to the content of the post or the brand presenting it.
 Otherwise, you run the risk that a trivial come-on will result in no reader action.

-This post example provides readers with a great incentive for completing a survey
+This post example provides readers with an incentive for completing a survey